cwakefie27/Final-Project-ECE471/README.md

 # Datasets:

    Data_Drug_Consumption/sub_data/:
-   All data used in experiments.
-Each file contains a particular drug, its features and classification.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All data used in experiments.
+Each file contains a particular drug, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;its features and classification.
 This was created by stripping it from the original dataset.

 Features:
 Personality measurements which include NEO-FFI-R (neuroticism, extraversion, openness to experience, agreeableness, and conscientiousness), BIS-11 (impulsivity), and ImpSS (sensation seeking), level of education, age, gender, country of residence and ethnicity.